 If proper dental care is not received for a childhood dental emergency, the child may develop dental problems affecting their ability to pronounce words and express themselves.
 Later dental and health issues may arise in adulthood, requiring more extensive and costly treatment.

 Childhood Tooth Loss or Dental Avulsion

-Children are vulnerable to oral trauma as they grow and need adults or guardians to ensure their permanent teeth develop properly; without bite problems, jaw disorders or tooth decay.
+Children are vulnerable to oral trauma as they grow and need adults or guardians to ensure their permanent teeth develop correctly, without bite problems, jaw disorders or tooth decay.
 Leaving irregularly spaced or misaligned teeth untreated can lead to malocclusion or jaw disorders that affect the individual’s quality of life.
 Orthodontic treatment with braces may be required.

 Leaving the condition untreated or self-treating the emergency and not seeking professional dental care can lead to dental problems and ill-health later in life, which is far more harmful and costly to treat.
 Certain dental emergencies in children escalate into medical emergencies that may become life-threatening.
-Taking the right step to contact an emergency dentist prevents accumulated oral trauma and lowers the risk of medical emergency.
+Taking the right step to contact an emergency dentist prevents accumulated oral trauma and lowers the risk of a medical emergency.